top of page

 The Taūla Clinic offers professional supervision and tailored competency and risk-reduction based training programs based on the needs of your organization.
 Recent trainings include Trauma-informed Approaches for Young People, Positive Behavior Support approaches, and Restraint Minimization and Safe Practice Training for a disability support service.

-Cultural Supervision at Taūla Clinic specializes in Pacific cultural competence in the Aotearoa New Zealand context.
+Cultural Supervision at Taūla Clinic specializes in Pacific cultural competence within the Aotearoa New Zealand context.
 With a large Pacific population in New Zealand, both Pacific and non-Pacific professionals would benefit from empirical and evidence-based knowledge, collaborative approaches and an understanding of Pacific cultures and world views.

 Pacific cultures, belief systems and values generally encompass key principles such as respect, love, service and reciprocity.
 For the majority of Pacific peoples, good health is perceived as a balanced state of physical, spiritual, mental, familial and relational wellbeing, that is, more than just an absence of disease.
 An individual’s identity, health and well being are often dependent on family connections, heritage, roles and responsibilities.